Mohsnmonji/mohsnmonji.github.io/about-me.md

 <div class="about-card">
   <h2>ABOUT ME</h2>
   <p>
-    I am a sociologist of well-being working  at the intersections of critical Indigenous studie and Black feminist thought.
-My research is concerned with the ways in which historical and ongoing systems of power and inequality — including settler colonialism and racial capitalism — create inequities in mental well-being among Indigenous peoples in settler colonial contexts.
-I am currently a PhD Candidate in Sociology at
+      My research lies at the intersections of critical Indigenous studies, the Black radical tradition, political economy, and the sociology of well-being.
+In particular, I am interested in the ways in which historical and ongoing systems of inequality — such as racial capitalism and settler colonialism — shape life chances and well-being.I am currently a PhD Candidate in Sociology at
     <a href="https://www.concordia.ca/" target="_blank">Concordia University</a> and a CRDCN Emerging Scholar with the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
     During the 2024–2025 academic year, I was a Doctoral Fellow at the